 To compare the growth of the orders, Figure~\ref{fig:evolution_all} illustrates the time evolution of the dominant second order modes ($l=2,6,8,12$, $m=0$) alongside the initial first order amplitude (scaled down by a factor of five).
 The second order amplitudes display accelerating growth rates that eventually surpass that of the first order.
 Notably, they remain significantly smaller in magnitude than the first order amplitude throughout the simulation, while the first order amplitude itself remains much smaller than the unperturbed interface radius.
 This result is crucial, as it validates the applicability of our perturbative method up to $\gamma t=10$, confirming that the system remains within the weakly nonlinear regime and our model provides an accurate assessment of the instability.
 Furthermore, the plots reveal that the dominant second order amplitudes tend to develop negative signs, whereas other modes like $(2,0)$ exhibit positive values, highlighting the complex phase dynamics that are not present in the first order growth. \footnote{In the single-mode examples considered here, the dominant second-order amplitudes happen to be predominantly negative.
 This sign coherence is not a universal feature: for more general multi-mode initial conditions (e.g., the bubble tests), both positive and negative second-order amplitudes appear; see Appendix~\ref{app:bubble_detail}.}

 Additionally, to examine whether the axisymmetric tendency arises specifically from single-mode initial conditions, we initialize a multi-mode perturbation containing all $m_0$ values for $l_0=4$, with the initial amplitudes reduced by a factor of 5 to maintain comparable total perturbation energy ($a^{(1)}_{4,m_0\neq0}(t_0)=\frac{(-1)^{m_0}}{5}\eta_0$ and $a^{(1)}_{4,0}(t_0)=\frac{2}{5}\eta_0$).
 The final spectrum is shown in Figure~\ref{fig:spectrum_l4m_all}.
 Despite the larger number of excited modes, the $m=0$ amplitudes remain dominant, validating our previous observations.
 Further analysis of how the axisymmetric tendency varies with the initial mode number $l_0$ is presented in Appendix~\ref{app:axisymmetric_tendency}.

-\subsection{``Bubble"-like Structure Evolution}
+\subsection{"Bubble"-like Structure Evolution}

 We examine the RTI growth from a more complex, multi-mode initial condition designed to simulate a localized ``bubble" perturbation (Eq.~\eqref{eq:bubble_init_condition}).
-To construct this state, we first define a desired initial surface perturbation, $\eta(\theta, \varphi, t_0)$, and then project it onto the spherical harmonic basis to obtain the initial modal amplitudes, $a^{(1)}_{l,m}(t_0)$ via
+To construct this state, we first define a desired initial surface perturbation, $\eta(\theta, \varphi, t_0)$, and then project it onto the spherical harmonic basis to obtain the initial modal amplitudes, $a^{(1)}_{l_0,m_0}(t_0)$ via